Go directly to product information

 Save:

-• store your rosemary pepper in a closed container
+• store your rosemary in a closed container

 • preferably store in a dark, dry and cool place